Nes0x/BattleBitAPI.Addons/Documentation/articles/event_handler/first_steps.md

 # Event Handler
-- You must add package `BattleBitAPI.Addons.EventHandler`
+- You must add package `BattleBitAPI.Addons.EventHandler`.

 To start, you must add EventHandler to host.